Law - Political Science - Administration

 3 credits

-Master's Degree in the Theory and Practice of Constitutional Law
+Master's Degree in Constitutional Law Theory and Practice

-The Master "Theory and Practice of Constitutional Law" (TPDC) of the "Public Law" major at the University of Montpellier relies mainly on the Centre for Constitutional, Comparative and Political Studies and Research (CERCOP) for constitutional law and philosophy of law, whose visibility at the national level is well established and whose members have written numerous reference works.
+The Master's degree in "Theory and Practice of Constitutional Law " (TPDC) in the "Public Law" program at the University of Montpellier is primarily based on the Center for Constitutional, Comparative and Political Studies and Research (CERCOP) for constitutional law and philosophy of law, which is well established nationally and whose members have written numerous reference works.

-The teachers of the Constitutional Studies Program are academics and practitioners specializing in French and comparative constitutional law, legal theory, constitutional litigation and the law of fundamental freedoms.
-The courses are given both in the form of lectures and in the form of case studies and exercises.
-For several years, the course has also been leading the Montpellier team of students who participate in the "Georges Vedel" moot court competition sponsored by the Constitutional Council.
+The teachers on the Constitutional Studies Program are academics and practitioners specializing in French and comparative constitutional law, legal theory, constitutional litigation, and fundamental freedoms law.
+Teaching takes the form of lectures, case studies, and role-playing exercises.
+For several years, the program has also been coaching the Montpellier team of students participating in the "Georges Vedel" moot court competition sponsored by the Constitutional Council.

 • Major trends in legal thought (ST)